Whiteknight/ParserObjects/docs/parsers_core.md

 var parser = (parser1, parser2, parser3).First();
 ```

+The tuple variant of this parser is limited to 9 child parsers.
+The other variants can take any number of child parsers.

 ### List Parser

 The `List` parser attempts to parse the inner parser repeatedly until it fails, and returns an enumeration of the results.